The NTSB and the FAA: What Roles does Each Play with an Aircraft Accident Attorney?

 What role does the NTSB play in an aircraft accident?

-The number of NTSB staff assigned to a particular aviation accident can vary.
+The number of NTSB staff assigned to a particular aviation accident litigation case can vary.
 For major investigations, a “go team” of NTSB employees may be sent to the scene of the accident to investigate what happened.
 However, for more general accidents, only one or two specialists will be sent to conduct the NTSB’s thorough investigation.

 One of the important aspects of an NTSB investigation is that their team or specialist will provide information as to what the probable cause of the aviation accident might have been.
 This information can be very helpful to your legal team if you were involved in this accident and are seeking compensation or filing a claim.